 For more information, please contact: Trent Moyers, Airport Director (509) 884-2494, ext.
 6 or Craig Larsen, Business Development Director for the Port of Chelan County (509) 663-5159.

 Fly Wenatchee | Destination San Francisco from Voortex Productions on Vimeo.

 Why a San Francisco Bay Area Flight?
-There are many reasons why the San Francisco Bay area is the preferred choice. a.
+There are many reasons why the San Francisco Bay area is the preferred choice.
 Quantitative research shows us there is a growing demand for flights to the Bay Area in our community.
-Currently, 62 people a day travel from our region to the Bay Area, an increase of 39% since 2013.
-Our most popular destinations are on the West Coast/Mountain West. b.
+Our most popular destinations are on the West Coast/Mountain West.
 The Bay Area is a great hub for connectivity and a popular market for business travel, offering more flexibility of travel times and destinations than Seattle.
 For example, San Francisco Airport offers more direct flights to other popular destinations than Seattle: Seattle has seven non-stop flights to Washington, D.C. daily; San Francisco has 17.
 Seattle has seven non-stop flights to Chicago daily; San Francisco has 19.
 Internationally, Seattle has six direct destinations in Asia; San Francisco has 25.
 Seattle has five direct destinations in Europe; San Francisco has 14.

 How do I pledge support for the San Francisco Bay Area Flight?
 There are a number of ways to show your support for this air service.

 1. Financial – Sign a Pledge form for an amount of money to be added to the Air Service Investment Fund – Click for the Pledge Form